zzaria/widgets/_posts/2023-09-15-music-classifier.md

 ---
 author: aaeria
 ---
 I have learned a lot about artificial intelligence recently and wanted to build my own to test my skills.
 However, like in my previous projects, I wanted to work on an something that would actually be used (I don't think many real estate agents would be interested in yet another housing price predictor).
-One of my friends enjoys listening to a lot of music but was lately complaining about quality of automatic recommendations from Youtube Music, Spotify, etc, so eventually I decided to make a personalized music classifier to predict whether or not they will enjoy a song.
+One of my friends enjoys listening to a lot of music and was lately trying to find some new songs to add to their collection, so eventually I decided to make a personalized music classifier to predict whether or not they will enjoy a song.

 ## Overview